TryItOnline/cixl/README.md

 ```

 ### Traits
-Traits are abstract types.
-They are useful for simplifying type checking and/or function dispatch.
+Traits are abstract types, they are useful for simplifying type checking and/or function dispatch.
 New traits may be defined using the ```trait:``` macro.

 ```
 > trait: StrInt Str Int;